 Crime and Safety

-working with regional centers for smaller projects with visible results.
-With the Venezuelan humanitarian crisis only getting worse, high returns on investments are not the primary concern for Venezuelan EB-5 investors seeking safety in the U.S.
+Venezuelan EB-5 investors are most interested in a quick escape from the political and economic turmoil racking their country.
+For this reason, EB-5 investors in Venezuela prefer to put their money in projects that can move at a faster pace.
+They also lean towards working with regional centers for smaller projects with visible results.
+With the Venezuelan humanitarian crisis only getting worse, high returns on investments are not the primary concern for Venezuelan EB-5 investors seeking safetyin the U.S.

 Capital Flow and Other Challenges with the EB-5 Process

 Considering the near-worthlessness of the Venezuelan bolivar, it is exceedingly difficult to withdraw even a small amount of money from a Venezuelan bank.
 Because of this, potential Venezuelan EB-5 investors who want to transfer their wealth often have to complete the transaction from within a neighboring country.

 As in Brazil, there are very few EB-5-specific brokers for Venezuelan investors to work with.
 The main challenge for U.S.-based brokers and agents is to simply increase awareness of the EB-5 visa program in Venezuela and other Latin American countries.
 They must also put in the effort to build relationships with Venezuelan tax specialists, lawyers, and wealth managers who interact regularly with the country’s wealthiestcitizens.
 In addition, many brokers target affluent Venezuelans who already reside in America on other temporary visas, and who are nervous about their status given current U.S. immigration policies.